2014 Jadavpur University protests: Origins

 On 28 August, a female second-year student at Jadavpur University was dragged into the Old Boys' Hostel on campus and molested, and her male friend beaten up, by 10 residents of the hostel.
-According to the girl's father, when he approached the interim Vice-Chancellor, Abhijit Chakrabarti, on 1 September, he was told to wait for a couple of days as Chakrabarti was going to New Delhi.
+According to the girl's father, when he approached the interim vice-chancellor, Abhijit Chakrabarti, on 1 September, he was told to wait for a couple of days as Chakrabarti was going to New Delhi.
 The father lodged a police complaint on 2 September and sent a letter to the University authorities on 3 September, upon which an internal inquiry was ordered in the Vice-Chancellor's absence, believed to be at the behest of state Education Minister Partha Chatterjee.
 An Internal Complaints Committee (ICC) was formed in accordance with the Sexual Harassment of Women at Workplace Act, 2013 to investigate the matter.
 However, the committee was compromised when two of its members visited the girl's home in Bidhannagar on 5 September, refusing to identify themselves and asking questions about her dress on the night of the incident.
-This led to the girl filing a General Diary with the Bidhannagar police station on 6 September for "mental harassment" in which she identified them as professors of the Sanskrit and Women's Studies Departments of Jadavpur University.
+It led to the girl filing a general diary with the Bidhannagar police station on 6 September for "mental harassment"; in the diary she identified them as professors of the Sanskrit and Women's Studies Departments of Jadavpur University.

-A number of students then staged demonstrations demanding that the accused ICC committee members be replaced, as well as forming an "external committee", effectively the Local Complaint Committee (LCC) recommended by the Sexual Harassment Act, and demanding increased security for students within the campus.
-This was not acceptable to the Vice-Chancellor, but, at the same time, he asked the students to wait until after the meeting of the Executive Councils on the evening of 16 September.
-At the meeting of the Executive Councils it was decided that it is not possible for a panelist to be replaced at some intermediate point of an investigation.
-This inability to replace panelists, according to University officials, is mandated in the Vishaka Guidelines of the Supreme Court.
+A number of students then staged demonstrations demanding that the accused ICC committee members be replaced, as well as forming an "external committee", effectively the Local Complaint Committee (LCC) which was recommended by the Sexual Harassment Act, and demanding increased security for students within the campus.
+It was not acceptable to the vice-chancellor, but at the same time, he asked the students to wait until after the meeting of the executive councils on the evening of 16 September.
+At the meeting of the executive councils it was decided that it is not possible for a panelist to be replaced at some intermediate point of an investigation.
+The inability to replace panelists according to University officials, is mandated in the Vishaka Guidelines of the Supreme Court.
 The officials instead presented a letter which talked about students' code of conduct, totally deviating from the demands of the students.

-On the evening of 16 September, after the meeting of Executive Councils was finished, students gheraoed some university officials, including Vice-Chancellor Abhijit Chakrabarti, in their offices.
-Following several attempts to communicate and reach an understanding between the officials and the students, the situation reached an impasse, and the students continued their demonstration into the night.
-The Vice-Chancellor summoned police for protection.
+On the evening of 16 September after the meeting of the executive councils finished, students encircled some of the university officials, including Vice-Chancellor Chakrabarti, in their offices.
+After several attempts to communicate and reach an understanding between the officials and the students, the situation reached an impasse, and the students continued their demonstration into the night.
+The vice-chancellor summoned police for protection.

+2014 student unrest

+In 2014, Jadavpur University experienced significant student demonstrations.
+The protests centered around issues of campus governance and administrative policies, leading to widespread mobilization among the student body.